 Design CRP

-Here, the requirements are being transferred to proof of the design.
-A team with technical and functional expertise starts designing a project.
 In this case, an adequately prepared CRP would validate that you understood the key elements of the business scope and were aptly able to transfer them into an efficient design.

 Build CRP

 In this final phase, the experts start to build the application.
 The goal is to translate the design elements developed into a fully functional application.
-Therefore, a live demo is essential during this phase, as it helps identify any issues and allows the total participation of the team members.

 Setting up a conference room pilot is very important because the results can lead to system loopholes that the company must address before the new system goes live.

-These problems might seem insignificant at first, but they’re pretty costly in terms of time and money spent fixing them later on down the line – so it pays off by preventing any potential issues during testing phases or even when implementing fully into production right away!
+These problems might seem insignificant at first, but they’re pretty costly in terms of time, and money spent fixing them later on down the line – so it pays off by preventing any potential issues during testing phases or even when implementing fully into production right away!

-Key factors for successful CRP
+Key Factors for Successful CRP

 1. Organizing and planning